Hypochlorous spray check ยท Routine add-on decision

 Why results feel mixed

 Some shoppers describe hypochlorous sprays as calming.
 Others worry about bumps, dryness, or breakouts after adding one.
-That mixed language is exactly why a product-fit check matters.
+That mixed language is exactly why a Skin Fit check matters.
 Sensitive skin often needs fewer surprises, not more steps.
 If products that say clean or gentle still sting, read why sensitive skin stings after clean products before adding another layer.

 What Rico can check